India and UK Finalize Comprehensive Economic Partnership Agreement

 2-Minute Summary (TL;DR)

-- Aims to double bilateral trade by 2030.
+- The CEPA aims to double bilateral trade to $100 billion by 2030.

 How This Topic is Tested in Competitive Exams